 If you’ve seen everyone head off to the Cotswolds and you want to go somewhere slightly quieter, then I would really recommend Tetbury and the south Cotwolds.
 Also, just wait until you see where we stayed at – it’s one to the dreamiest places I’ve stayed in a long time.

-From visiting antique shops to paddleboarding on luscious lakes, these are the best things to do in Tetbury.
+From visiting antique shops to paddleboarding on luscious lakes, this is what to do in Tetbury.
 Hopefully this blog post will help you when planning your next trip here!

 Where is Tetbury?